protobufjs/protobuf.js/README.md

 $> pbjs -t static-module -w commonjs -o compiled.js file1.proto file2.proto
 ```

-will generate static code for definitions within `file1.proto` and `file2.proto` to a CommonJS module `compiled.js`, which then can be used with just the [minimal library](#distributions).
+will generate static code for definitions within `file1.proto` and `file2.proto` to a CommonJS module `compiled.js`.

 **ProTip!** Documenting your .proto files with `/** ... */`-blocks or (trailing) `/// ...` lines translates to generated static code.